Course Content and Outcome Guide for ECE 191

 - Special Fee:

-Course DescriptionInterest-based planning is a key aspect of quality curriculum development in early childhood.
-Identifying infant interests requires perceptive and responsive adult attention and creative effort.
-This course will explore the ways in which infants communicate their interests to adults, methods of assessing infant interests, and interest-based curriculum development in infant-care programs.
+Course DescriptionCovers the ways in which infants communicate their interests to adults.
+Addresses various methods of assessing infant interests as well as interest-based curriculum development in infant-care programs.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion, student should be able to:

 Derive interests from infant behaviors and responses to the curriculum, the environment, and the routines.

 Design curriculum and environments for infants based on assessment of infant interests.

 Outcome Assessment Strategies

 - Attend and actively participate in class and small group activities.